morlandi/django-datatables-view/README.rst

 Clipping results
 ----------------

-Sometimes you might want to clip results up to a given maximum length, to control the column size.
+Sometimes you might want to clip results up to a given maximum length, to control the column width.

 This can be obtained by specifying a positive value for the `max_length` column_spec attribute.